HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/install/mac.md

 The installer creates a `runrestapi.sh` script in the Domino REST API installation directory.
 Run it to launch the Domino REST API.
 You can copy or move the script to `~/bin` to add it to the macOS path.

+!!! tip

+    If your Notes client has an issue when running `runrestapi.sh`, download and install `openJ9` SDK and modify the `JAVA_HOME` variable in the `runrestapi.sh` to point to your `openJ9` directory.

 <!--
 ## Verify the installation